 OCS Overuse

 Oral corticosteroids (OCS) are used to control severe symptoms that are not controlled with other, mostly inhaled medicines.
-The corticosteroids that come in pill form and are usually used for short periods of time in special circumstances, such as when your symptoms are getting worse.
+The corticosteroids come in pill form and are usually used for short periods of time in special circumstances, such as when your symptoms are getting worse.
 But sometimes oral corticosteroids are used over longer periods of time, which can then increase the risk of a number of side effects.
-These effects are well known including, osteoporosis (bone-thinning), diabetes (uncontrolled sugar), and cardiovascular disease (injury to the heart and blood vessels).1 Your physician will work to keep you off of long-term oral corticosteroids and may need to refer you to a specialist or an asthma clinic if you are on OCS for a number of months.
+These effects are well known including osteoporosis (bone-thinning), diabetes (uncontrolled sugar), and cardiovascular disease (injury to the heart and blood vessels).1 Your physician will work to keep you off of long-term oral corticosteroids and may need to refer you to a specialist or an asthma clinic if you are on OCS for a number of months.

 References